 1) Reward negotiations at time of employment.

 2) Outcomes the company wants to achieve directly or indirectly through an individuals performance.
-The role of an employee also determines the type and frequency of rewards.
+An employee’s role also determines the type and frequency of rewards.

-Sales people, for example, often receive a lower base salary, but have commissions paid when they hit their targets, even more so when they over-perform.
+For example, sales people often receive a lower base salary, but have commissions paid when they hit their targets, even more so when they over-perform.

 Executives often receive stock options if their business units achieve the growth targets.
 For others, rewards can be tied to personal achievements and/or to those of a team or of the overall company.